SilasBoyeNissen/song2023/README.md

 A screenshot has been uploaded to the output folder to illustrate one example of how the script works.

-For questions, please get in touch with silas@nbi.ku.dk.
+For questions, please get in touch with boye@stanford.edu.